 In doing the reading to get Redirect set up I learned it could be as granular as by user or program on an Apache server.
 I suppose it’s possible Citrix doesn’t have a way to support that.
 But I don’t believe it.
 I know Citrix apps can be secured by login so userA and userB don’t see all the same apps.
 I’ve written powershell to report what security groups are associated with which published apps on a Citrix server.

-In this case telling end users YOU HAVE TO LEARN SOMETHING NEW to keep doing your job strikes me as IT not doing its job!
+In this case telling end users YOU HAVE TO LEARN SOMETHING NEW to keep doing your job the same way strikes me as IT not doing its job!